BREAST SELF-EXAMINATION: THE ESSENTIALS

-Breast self-examination (BSE) helps people become familiar with the everyday look and feel of their breasts, making it easier to spot changes that might need further attention.
-Though there’s debate over whether BSE actually reduces breast cancer deaths, it’s still used as a breast awareness tool, especially in places where access to regular clinical exams or mammograms is limited [Journal of Clinical Nursing; BMC Women's Health].
+Breast self-examination (BSE) helps individuals become familiar with the everyday appearance and texture of their breasts, making it easier to detect changes that may require further attention.
+Though there’s debate over whether BSE actually reduces breast cancer deaths, it’s still used as a breast awareness tool, especially in places where access to regular clinical exams or mammograms is limited [Journal of Clinical Women's Health; BMC Women's Health].

 How to Perform a Breast Self-Examination